Kait Diaz: Novels

-Promotion and merchandise
+Promotion and reception

 Kait Diaz has been extensively featured by Microsoft in advertising for the Gears of War franchise since the launch of Gears 5 in 2019.
 Like other characters in the franchise, she has been subject to various merchandise.
 In 2016, McFarlane Toys released a highly detailed action figure for the character, which stands 7 inches tall, rests atop a stand, and includes her weapon in-hand.
 In 2019, statue makers First 4 Figures unveiled a resin statue in the character's likeness.
 A limited edition Xbox One controller named after the character, with a snow-weathered finish and COG emblem, was released on August 20, 2019, as a standalone purchase and was also included in a Limited Edition Bundle for Gears 5.

-Reception

 Kait Diaz has received a positive critical response.
 In his review of Gears of War 4 for The Guardian in October 2016, Steve Boxer noted that Kait is the franchise's first properly central female character and was positive in his assessment of the game's campaign and cast of characters.
 Kait's depiction in Gears 5 drew critical praise for her level of complexity, range of emotions, and strong backstory.
 Multiple sources formed a view that her role in Gears 5 led to more nuance in its narrative, and brought more emotional depth and maturity to the series as a whole.
 George Yang from The Escapist opined that Gears 5 was able to pivot the narrative to explore Kait's story in a way that felt natural, because the strong story of the Gears series allows Kait to be in the spotlight since questions about her lineage appeared in Gears of War 4.
 Sam Byford from The Verge was of the view that the game's plot does a great job throughout of establishing the stakes on both a personal and global level, giving emotional momentum to the storytelling about Kait's exploration of her heritage even as the world is on the brink of collapse.
 In his review of Gears 5 for The Bleacher Report, Chris Roling said that Kait's past and conflicts "are exploited for some excellent, creative gameplay sequences even longtime fans of the series won't see coming".
 John Saavedra from Den of Geek opined that Kait and Del outshone the series’ original duo of Marcus Fenix and Dominic Santiago as they have actual personalities and motivations that go beyond “killing Grubs”, highlighting their banter to be a delightful experience which adds necessary levity to a plot that often place its characters in tragic circumstances.
 Kaan Serin from TheXboxHub proclaimed the character to be one of the best heroines in gaming.